gwburg/fantasy_stats/README.md

 # fantasy_stats

-Pulls data from ESPN fantasy API and does some specific analyses
+Pulls historical data from ESPN fantasy football API and does some specific analyses